Datamine/PokerTexter/README.md

 10. Go to your [Twilio Numbers Page](https://www.twilio.com/user/account/phone-numbers/incoming) and click on your Twilio phone number.
 You'll get a page where you can set various settings for that number.
 Toward the bottom there will be a *Messaging* subheader, and a field *Request URL*.
 Copy-paste your Heroku app's URL (from the previous step) into this field and save your changes.
 11. Go back to your terminal, and type `heroku ps:scale web=1` to add a worker.
 12. You can check the status of your app with `heroku logs --tail`.
+13. Now you can use your personal mobile phone to send messages to your Twilio Phone Number (PokerTexter).
+You should always receive a response, even for incorrectly formatted input.
+If you're receiving responses: congratulations!
+You're all set up.

 If you make any changes to `run-pokertexter.py` or to any of the other files in `PokerTexter`, you will need to relaunch the app for the changes to propagate.
 You can relaunch easily by typing `./launch`.
 No other steps will be necessary, **unless** you create a new Heroku app and thereby create a new Heroku app URL, in which case you'll need to amend your Twilio Numbers Page appropriately.